When to Expect an Email Reply?

-I’ve had the above happen when I didn’t respond to an email within 30 minutes.
-30 minutes.
-Not everyone checks their email every 5 minutes or is available to respond to them as quickly as many folks would prefer.
+I’ve had the above happen when I didn’t respond to an email within 30 minutes — 30 minutes.
+Unfortunately, not everyone checks their email every 5 minutes or is available to answer them as quickly as many folks would prefer.

 Keep In Mind Others Schedules…

 If you are on @yahoo, @hotmail, or @gmail — you need to whitelist your contacts and regularly check your junk/trash folders.
 Freebie email services are notorious for misidentifying spam.
 The responses you are looking for could be one of them and the reason for the appearance of no response.

 On the other hand, what if you do something spammy and your email goes into their junk/trash?
-Things such as having no text in the Subject: field, embedding graphics, or typing with all kinds of formatting, you could trip some spam filters.
+Things such as having no text in the Subject: field, embedding huge graphics, or typing with all kinds of formatting could trip some spam filters.

 When Should I Follow Up?

 Sending a follow-up is up to your discretion and the situation.
 If it is to someone you know is online all the time, send a follow-up the next day asking if everything is okay to show your concern.

 Still not sure what to do?
-I have many articles about email etiquette response time for your reference in my archives.
+I have a bunch of articles about email etiquette response time for your reference in my archives.